rickhowe/sample/README.md

 ### A range and area selectable `:diffthis` to compare partially

-Vim provides diff mode which is useful to see differences between windows.
+Vim provides a diff mode which is useful to see differences between windows.
 However, it always shows the differences for entire line.
 And it can not compare a sequence of words within a line, and sentences and paragraphs which are separated into several lines.